ibm-cloud-docs/Cloudant/documents/bulk-operations.md

 | `id`     | Document ID                        | String |
 | `error`  | Error type                        | String |
 | `reason` | Error string with extended reason | String |
-{: caption="Table 5.
-Structure for the docs array object" caption-side="top"}
+{: caption="Structure for the docs array object" caption-side="top"}

 When a document (or document revision) is not correctly committed to the database because of an error, you must check the `error` field to determine error type and course of action.